GuildCrafts/web-development-js/_goals/64-To_Do_List_App.md

 - [ ] When an error occurs, the user is notified with modal message.\*
 - [ ] Backend uses Node.js and [Express][npm-express].
 - [ ] App persists to do list items in a database.

-- [ ] Code uses a linter and there are no linting errors.
+#### Testing
-- [ ] There are thorough tests for all functionality involved in interacting with the database.
+There are thorough tests for all functionality involved in interacting with the database.
 - [ ] There are tests for creating to do list items.
 - [ ] There are tests for deleting to do list items.
 - [ ] There are tests for completing to do list items.
 - [ ] There are tests for editing to do list items.
 - [ ] All tests are passing.
-- [ ] Repository includes a README file with basic installation and setup.
-- [ ] All dependencies are properly declared in `package.json`.
-- [ ] All major features are added via pull requests with a clear description and concise commit messages.
-- [ ] Every pull request has been reviewed by at least one other person.
-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 \* A quick and easy way to do this is to use the `alert()` function.